pdhummel/GlobalConquest/README.md

 - [ ] Request: less noise on attack + add visual indicator on mini-map.
 - [ ] Request: Option to make airplane missions planned and not immediate.
 - [ ] Request: Suggested city density and burb level based on map size.
-- [ ] Request: Add audio indicators for execution countdown.
+- [ ] Request: Add visual and audio indicators for execution countdown.